mohsaad/groupme_stats/README.md

 - Average length of a user's message
 - Number of times a user says "lol"

 As well, there is now Image support!
 Run get_pic.py afterward to download the images to your local directory.
-Note: Zip Compression is not supported yet, so hold off of that for a little bit.
+It will be stored in whatever name you give it in the argument "-z"

 Getting Access Token